jicortes2/deptoon-reminder/README.md

-# Readme
+# deptoon-reminder
-Init project for a telegram bot, it has basic functionalities and modules.
+Telegram bot receiving request from a lambda function

 ### Instructions
 Assuming you have already installed Heroku and created a bot from `BotFather`